Neutralization titers reveal the structure of polyclonal antibody responses: Results

-The titer takes the form of a partition function for a system in the canonical ensemble with discrete energy levels $\phi_a-\ln f_a$, and $\mathcal{F}$ may be interpreted as a free energy.
-This exact result, valid for $M=1$, explicitly relates the composition of the serum to the neutralization titer.
+The titer takes the form of a partition function for a system in the canonical ensemble with discrete energy levels $\phi_a-\ln f_a$, and $\mathcal{F}$ may be interpreted as a free energy (where the energy scale is such that $\mathcal{F}$ is zero for unit titer $T$).
+This exact result explicitly relates the composition of the serum to the neutralization titer.
 The fluctuations of $\mathcal{F}$ across sera can then be analyzed through calculating statistics for $\mathcal{F}$, a problem with a long history in the study of disordered systems.

-{For $M>1$, the product in Eq.\,\eqref{eq:pfreeM} results in a fraction with a denominator that is an $M$-order polynomial in $c$.
-The first terms in this expression take the form:}

-where now $\mathcal{K}_D$ is the harmonic mean of \textit{all} dissociation constants (regardless of their epitopes) and $\mathcal{O}(c^2)$ corresponds to {higher-order polynomial terms in $c$.} For dilute sera (low $c$) these higher-order terms have little effect.
-In Appendix \ref{sec:SIderiv}, we perform numerical analysis of Eq.~\eqref{eq:pfreeM} for randomly generated $\{K_D^a\}$ and $\{f_a\}$ and show that, while not exact, Eq.~\eqref{eq:FT} can be used to study the case $M>1$.
-We thus proceed below by using Eqs.~\eqref{eq:FT} and \eqref{eq:fzm1} to connect our model to data.